How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 \subsection{More general protocols}

+We will now show that using the available measurement multiple times allows an exponential decrease of the average error in the number of uses.

-We now want to consider a general class of protocols of the above type, where we are now able to perform trine measurements $N$ times, and want to reproduce as closely as possible a single von Neumann measurement.
+We consider a general class of protocols of the above type, where we are now able to perform trine measurements $N$ times, and want to reproduce as closely as possible a single von Neumann measurement.
 The class of protocols we will consider are summarised pictorially in Fig.~\ref{f:trine protocol} and will comprise the following elements: \begin{enumerate}[(i)] \item We prepare $N-1$ ancillary qubits in a state $\ket\Omega$, independent of $\ket\psi$.
-Without loss of generality, this could be taken to be the tensor product of $N-1$ copies of $\ket 0$.
+Without loss of generality (because of the next step), this can be taken to be the tensor product of $N-1$ copies of $\ket 0$.
 As such, we are considering a collection of $N$ qubits. \item We perform a global unitary transformation $U$ on these $N$ qubits, such that the state becomes

 where

 are two orthogonal and normalised, but otherwise arbitrary states of the $N$ qubits. \item We measure all $N$ systems, using the trine measurement.\footnote{We will see below, that in fact this is not quite as general as we need; we will also need in special cases to only measure a \emph{subset} of the systems, and trace out the remaining, unmeasured systems.} \item Dependent on the string $\mathbf{a} = (a_1,a_2,\cdots,a_N)$ of outcomes of the $N$ measurements, we return as outcome of the target measurement either $0$ or $1$, and prepare the corresponding state $\ket 0$ or $\ket 1$. \end{enumerate}